 One thing that Richard Bates Jr. has managed to do is bring in an impressive guest cast.
 These include:- Ray Wise, best known for tvs Twin Peaks (1990-1), who has a long list of film credits both in and outside of genre material, as the father; an aging Sally Kirkland, who has a long career in indie films, as someone who helps them conduct the seance; Jeffrey Combs, a cult genre actor, as a corrupt doctor; cult director John Waters as the head of the local historical society; 80s darling Mackenzie Phillips as one of Matthew Gray Gublers mothers very weird friends; even twin sisters Jen and Sylvia Soska, the cultish directors of Dead Hooker in a Trunk (2010) and American Mary (2012), in a brief shot as mourners at the funeral.

-Richard Bates Jr. next made the horror comedy Trash Fire (2016).
+Richard Bates Jr. next went on to make Trash Fire (2016).